Tinsel: History

 In the 16th century the word "tinsel" was used for a variety of lightweight fabrics with a metallic effect made with silk and gold and silver thread, including "tinselled satin".
+The fabric was associated in England with Christmas festivities.
+A 1443 court case at Norwich heard how John Gladman rode through the town as the "King of Christmas" with his horse "trapped with tyneseyle".

 These tinsel fabrics were used in elite clothes (regulated by sumptuary law), masque costume, and for heraldic banners and flags.
 Elizabeth of York bought "tynsell satin" in 1502 and the wardrobe of Margaret Tudor included "tynsen" in 1515.
 Tinsel and "tilsent" were a less costly alternative to cloth of gold.
 Tinsel was used for a veil or caul worn by Mary I of England at her coronation in 1553.
 Silver tinsel fabric, described in Italian as tocca d'argento, was used for the sails of mechanical ships at a masque at the wedding of Mary, Queen of Scots, and Francis, Dauphin of France in April 1558.

 Modern tinsel was invented in Nuremberg around 1610.
 Tinsel was originally made from extruded strands of silver.
 Because silver tarnishes quickly, other shiny metals were substituted.
 Before the 19th century, tinsel was used for adorning sculptures rather than Christmas trees.
 It was added to Christmas trees to enhance the flickering of the candles on the tree.
 Tinsel was used to represent the starry sky over a Nativity scene.

 A Christmas tree decorated with dangling strands of lametta.

 By the early 20th century, manufacturing advances allowed cheap aluminium-based tinsel, and until World War I, France was the world leader in its manufacture.
 Production was curtailed during the First World War as a result of wartime demand for copper.

 During the 1950s, tinsel and tinsel garlands were so popular that they frequently were used more than Christmas lights, as tinsel was much less of a fire hazard than lights were for the then-popular aluminum Christmas trees, some of which were made from flammable aluminized paper.

 Lead foil was a popular material for tinsel manufacture for several decades of the 20th century.
 Unlike silver, lead tinsel did not tarnish, so it retained its shine.
 However, use of lead tinsel was phased out after the 1960s due to concern over potential lead poisoning in children.
 In the United States, the Food and Drug Administration (FDA) concluded in August 1971 that lead tinsel caused an unnecessary risk to children, and convinced manufacturers and importers to voluntarily stop producing or importing lead tinsel after January 1, 1972.
 The FDA did not formally ban the product because the agency lacked sufficient evidence needed to declare lead tinsel a "health hazard."

 Modern tinsel is typically made from polyvinyl chloride (PVC) film coated with a metallic finish.
 Coated mylar film also has been used.
 These plastic forms of tinsel do not hang as well as tinsel made from heavy metals such as silver and lead.